 What are hammers used for?

 Hammers can be used for a variety of jobs, including carpentry, construction, and even masonry.
 While there are various types of hammers, curved-claw hammers are the most popular.
-These types of hammers are used for driving nails, pulling nails, and can even be used for other tasks like driving a chisel or breaking up a tiled wall.
+These types of hammers are used for driving nails, pulling nails, and other tasks like driving a chisel or breaking up a tiled wall.

 Where should you hold a hammer?